-Dr. Elsedawy went on to complete two residencies, one in medical oncology at Egypt’s National Cancer Institute at Cairo University and another in internal medicine at Sanford School of Medicine at University of South Dakota.
+Dr. Elsedawy completed her internal medicine residency at Sanford School of Medicine at University of South Dakota.

 Her training in the field of cancer research and care continued through a pair of prestigious fellowships.
 Dr. Elsedawy was the Kurtz Research Fellow in Multiple Myeloma at Mayo Clinic in Rochester, Minnesota, and also completed a fellowship in medical oncology and hematology at Roswell Park Comprehensive Cancer Center, State University of Buffalo – Jacobs School of Medicine and Biomedical Sciences in Buffalo, New York.

 Dr. Elsedawy is active in professional organizations including American Society of Hematology, American Society of Clinical Oncology, Society for Immunotherapy of Cancer and American Society of Gene and Cell Therapy.